Rust (video game): Development

 Rust's development began as a clone of DayZ, a popular survival mod for ARMA 2, featuring elements derived from Minecraft.
 Garry Newman, the CEO of Facepunch Studios, said "Rust started off as a DayZ clone.
 But then we decided that we are sick of fighting zombies.
 And can't compete with the Arma island in terms of landmarks and towns."
 Consequently, Newman described the game as being more along the lines of entries in the S.T.A.L.K.E.R series.
 Facepunch released the game onto the Steam Early Access program on 11 December 2013.
 Following its alpha launch, Facepunch actively released updates for Rust adding mechanics like animals, hunting, armour and weapons.
 In February 2014, the developers removed zombies, a temporary enemy, from Rust, replacing them with red mutant bears and wolves.
 Early on developers made the choice not to try to populate the world with interesting locations to explore, but rather provide the ability to create them.
 Newman described it as "we give them the tools, they make the world".
 One of the developers' aims was to create a world which does not encourage any particular kind of behaviour from players.
-They considered implementing a system like DayZ's where those who kill other players get unique outfits which identify them as 'bandits', or possibly a rating or color-coded system.
+They considered implementing a system like DayZ's where those who kill other players get unique outfits which identify them as 'bandits', or possibly a rating or colour-coded system.
 However, the developers ultimately rejected these ideas, believing they would detract from player freedom.
 Instead, they found to their surprise that the implementation of voice chat had a noticeable effect on player behaviour.
 With the ability to communicate, many players would no longer kill each other on sight out of fear.

 In late 2014, developers released an experimental mode of Rust and ported it to a then-unreleased game engine, Unity 5, enhancing the graphics, and in turn, improving the shader mechanics and texture realism, as well as allowed for larger procedurally generated worlds.
 The experimental mode featured a new anti-cheat system called CheatPunch, which banned thousands of players within a few days.
 In October 2014, the experimental mode became the default launch option.
 Shortly after, in December, EasyAntiCheat, a third-party anti-cheat system, replaced CheatPunch.
 In early 2015, Rust added a feature that decided each player's skin colour based on their Steam ID.